gracco/sysadmin-interview-questions/README.md

    - tr or translate, it's a command to substitute characters.

  * ```cut```
-   - cut is a command for text processing, and extracts portion of a text
+   - cut is a command for text processing and extracts a portion of a text

  * ```tac```
   - tac it's a reverse cat, pritting the file bottom to up.